-- Continuity and convenience of service were raised, with greater integration between different operators and between different modes of transport being a crucial part of future development. - Members questioned whether environmental issues had been considered in the planning of new transport lanes, particularly in terms of flooding risk. - The ongoing consultation regarding the Bradford Local Plan was raised, and members asked whether public comments on the plan would be shared with the Combined Authority to help inform the Connectivity Infrastructure Plan.
-Officers advised that they had been working closely with Bradford Council officers and sharing information; the regional Local Plans were noted as having proved vital for understanding future growth opportunities. - A number of questions related to cycling and walking were raised, including what could be done to make cyclists feel safer on the road, potentially including driver education, and what could be done to improve access to cycling for people from low-income backgrounds as well as those with disabilities.
-It was suggested that these questions be taken to the upcoming Walking and Cycling webinar, where officers more specialised in this area would be able to offer a more comprehensive response.
-Transport operators also advised the Sub-Committee regarding the training and assessment of bus drivers in terms of their awareness of cyclists. - The difficulty young people faced in accessing certain specialist educational settings via public transport was raised, such as Craven College or Askham Bryan in North Yorkshire, and it was questioned whether these links were being specifically examined as part of the plan.
-Similarly, it was noted that no bus service between Silsden and
+- Greater integration between different operators and between different modes of transport would be a crucial part of future development. - Had environmental issues been considered in the planning of new transport lanes, particularly in terms of flooding risk? - Would public comments on the Bradford Local Plan be shared with the Combined Authority to help inform the Connectivity Infrastructure Plan?
+Officers advised that they had been working closely with Bradford Council officers and sharing information; Local Plans were vital for understanding future growth opportunities. - What could be done to make cyclists feel safer on the road, and what could be done to improve access to cycling for people from low-income backgrounds/people with disabilities?
+It was suggested these questions be taken to the upcoming Walking and Cycling webinar for a more comprehensive response. - Difficulties existed for young people accessing certain specialist educational settings via public transport, such as Craven College or Askham Bryan in North Yorkshire.
+Were these links being examined?
+Similarly, lack of a bus service between Skipton and Silsden caused difficulties for Silsden residents attending school or college in Skipton. - Could the proposed timescale of all neighbourhoods being easily accessible by cycling and walking by 2040 be brought forward?
+Current timescales were driven by funding availability from central government, but there was a strong desire to achieve this as soon as possible. - Omissions were discussed on proposed route maps, including the Keighley Worth Valley train line and routes to Hebden Bridge.
+The bus network review examined future bus travel demand in closer detail than the overview given at the meeting and addressed these concerns. - Haworth should be made more visible in the plan's map due to its importance as a tourist destination in the district, particularly in light of Bradford's 2025 bid to become the City of Culture. - Impediments to walking, including damage to pavements, lack of protection from vehicles mounting the kerb, and lack of priority at junctions needed to be addressed. - Moving members of the public away from car use would be a challenge without replicating some of the functionality and flexibility that car use afforded them, such as bringing home large amounts of shopping or for an emergency pick-up in the middle of the night.

-- Skipton existed, which caused difficulties for Silsden residents attending school or college in Skipton. - Members noted the proposed timescale of all neighbourhoods being easily accessible by cycling and walking by 2040, and asked whether this could potentially be brought forward.
-It was noted that current timescales were in part driven by funding availability from central government, but there was a strong desire to achieve these targets as soon as possible. - Some omissions on the proposed route maps were noted, including the Keighley Worth Valley train line and routes to Hebden Bridge.
-Members were advised that the presentation they had received was intended as an overview, and that the bus network review, though not part of the presentation given during the meeting, examined future bus travel demand in closer detail and would addressed these concerns.
-It was also suggested that Haworth be made more visible in the plan's map due to its importance as a tourist destination in the district, particularly in light of Bradford's 2025 bid to become the City of Culture. - Impediments to walking were raised, including damage to pavements, lack of protection from vehicles mounting the kerb, and lack of priority at junctions, and Sub-Committee members questioned what could be done to address these issues. - It was highlighted that a challenge existed in moving members of the public on to alternative forms of transport other than private car use without replicating some of the functionality and flexibility that car use afforded them, such as allowing them to bring home large amounts of shopping, or transporting non-drivers when public transport wasn't available (such as an emergency pick-up in the middle of the night).
-If these needs were not met, people would be unlikely to give up their cars. - Members raised the possibility of two-way rail traffic between Shipley and Guiseley in order to improve service frequency on the Wharfedale line, potentially in the form of a passing place rather a dual line. - The work to upgrade tow-paths in the district was praised, and the need for ongoing maintenance and the funding required for this was discussed. - Issues with vehicles parking in cycling lanes in Bierley were noted.
+- Two-way rail traffic between Shipley and Guiseley to improve service frequency on the Wharfedale line was suggested, potentially in the form of a passing place rather a dual line. - The work to upgrade tow-paths in the district was praised, and the need for ongoing maintenance and the funding required was discussed. - Issues with vehicles parking in cycling lanes in Bierley were noted.